 Let’s look at an example:

-Any Trust that is not a grantor Trust is classified as a “non-grantor” Trust.
+Any Trust where the grantor did not retain specific powers is classified as a “non-grantor” Trust.
 A non-grantor Trust is treated as a separate tax entity from the person who created it, and taxation of this type of Trust depends on the distributions made by the Trust in any given tax year.

 Let’s take a fresh look at the previous example: